jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-Browse an already [generated quickstart][] web app or follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD application from an existing database schema.
+Browse an already [generated quickstart][] web app or follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD web application from an existing database schema.
+We provide a sample H2 database schema but you can use your own...

 ## About the project

-The main goal of this project is to provide solid code generation templates to generate advanced Angular 2 CRUD web applications.
+This project's goal is to provide solid code generation templates for advanced Angular 2 CRUD web applications.
-You may of course modify the templates or create your own to fit your own needs.
+You may of course modify the templates or create your own.

 It uses Celerio, an Open Source `code generator` tool for data-oriented applications.

 Here is the folder organization: